Terms of Service

 9. Pricing, Usage Measurement, and Billing

-The Services are billed on a usage-based (“pay as you go”) model unless otherwise stated.
-Usage is measured by our metering systems and used to calculate fees (e.g., compute hours, storage GB-hours/GB-month, network usage, IP addresses, and similar).
+The Services are billed on a usage-based, pay-as-you-go model unless otherwise stated.
+Usage is measured by our metering systems and used to calculate fees, including compute hours, storage GB-hours or GB-months, network usage, IP addresses, load balancers, backups, snapshots, and similar resource usage.

 9.1 Billing cycle and invoices

-Unless stated otherwise, invoices are generated monthly in arrears based on recorded usage for the prior billing period.
+For usage-based Services, invoices are typically generated monthly based on recorded usage for the relevant billing period.
 You agree that our usage records are the authoritative basis for billing, except in case of proven error.

 9.2 Taxes